FPX Nickel is developing the Decar nickel district in central BC, which includes its Baptiste project. Courtesy of FPX Nickel

 “We can make a significant contribution to climate action, to Canada and North America’s technological and national security objectives and grow our economy—it’s a huge opportunity, but it won’t happen to that extent if we don’t speed up,” he said.

-In January, MABC released a report that found 14 proposed critical minerals mines—either in the early stages of the regulatory process or about to enter it—and two proposed mine expansions in B.C. could generate a combined $36.5 billion in near-term investment during development and construction, and $79.9 billion in near-term economic output.
+In January, MABC released a report that found a total of 17 proposed critical minerals mines—either in the early stages of the regulatory process or about to enter it, and two of which are proposed mine expansions in B.C.—could generate a combined $36.5 billion in near-term investment during development and construction, and $79.9 billion in near-term economic output.

 Alanah Connie, communications manager for the B.C. ministry of energy, mines and low carbon innovation, told CIM Magazine in an email that the “single window approach to government processes” through the CMO is intended to address barriers to advancing critical minerals projects in the province.